 Who is eligible and how do I access the scheme?

-- own Australian real estate that can be used as security for the loan
+- you or your partner must own Australian real estate that can be used as security for the loan.

 Payments that qualify include:

-- Age pension
+- Age Pension

 - Carer Payment